decentology/fast-floward-1/week3/day1/readMe.md

 - `W3Q1` – More Git!

 For this quest, I'd like for you to try and understand the technical implementation of composability on Flow using the fast-floward-registry-demo github repo found here: https://github.com/decentology/fast-floward-registry-demo.
-Like last week, `git clone` the repo onto your computer and see if you can `yarn` and `yarn start` it.
+Like last week, clone the repo onto your computer and see if you can `yarn` and `yarn start` it.
 You don't have to do anything once you see the UI Harness.
 We will use this in tomorrow's quest instead.

 Next, try and walk through the `/packages/dapplib/contracts` directory and go through the contracts there.
 You'll see 3 folders:
 1) 'Flow' - this isn't too important, but it has the NFT contract interface in it